-- community and commits to continue its discussion of how best to move forward on this topic." - In response to the GNSO's regulatory questions, as part of its Concept Proposal: Structured SG Assignments for Addressing Accuracy Scoping Team Recommendations and Way Forward (12 September 2024), ICANN org discussed (10 December 2024) legislative efforts and their impact on registration data accuracy obligations, and stressed the view that "there is no direct conflict between the [NIS2] implementing laws and ICANN policy and contract requirements". - In response the GNSO's "threshold" questions several GNSO stakeholder groups and Advisory Committees provided their input, including the GAC Input on GNSO Council Questions regarding Domain Registration Data Accuracy (14 February 2025) - For reference, status of the Review Team recommendations regarding Registration Data Accuracy, as reported in the ICANN Specific Reviews Q2 2023 Quarterly Report (31 March 2024) and per ICANN Board resolutions on 10 September 2023 and 21 December 2023 on certain RDS-WHOIS2 Review and SSR2 Review Recommendations, is as follows: - Recommendations 4.1, 4.2 and 5.1 of the RDS-WHOIS2 Review Team Final Report (3 September 2019) relating to data accuracy monitoring and enforcement (all identified as "High" priority) were rejected in light of: - ICANN Compliance already enforcing existing requirements within the Registry Agreement and RAA provisions, - Further community discussions are required to define accuracy and what constitutes a "systemic issue" in registration data accuracy - ICANN's assessment of legalities of the associated data processing in its Assessment of Registration Data Accuracy Scenarios (13 October 2023) - Recommendation 9.2 of the SSR2 Review Team Final Report (25 January 2021), for ICANN org to proactively monitor and enforce contractual obligation to improve accuracy of registration data was rejected (10 September 2023) in light of: - ICANN org's ability to pursue "accuracy of registration data according to the provisions included in the RA and RAA, and that at present extensive checks are conducted to verify the accuracy of registration data." - The Recommendation seeking "the enforcement of specific compliance requirements (i.e., address fields) regarding data accuracy that are not part of the current registry and registrar contractual framework. - The Recommendation calling for "work or outcomes that would require the Board to unilaterally modify ICANN's agreements with registries and registrars, or that would be contingent on community work.
-Changes to contracted party agreements would be a matter of policy or a result of voluntary negotiations between ICANN org and contracted parties. - "ongoing community discussions on registration accuracy".
+- community and commits to continue its discussion of how best to move forward on this topic." - In response to the GNSO's regulatory questions, as part of its Concept Proposal: Structured SG Assignments for Addressing Accuracy Scoping Team Recommendations and Way Forward (12 September 2024), ICANN org discussed (10 December 2024) legislative efforts and their impact on registration data accuracy obligations, and stressed the view that "there is no direct conflict between the [NIS2] implementing laws and ICANN policy and contract requirements". - In response the GNSO's "threshold" questions several GNSO stakeholder groups and Advisory Committees provided their input, including the GAC Input on GNSO Council Questions regarding Domain Registration Data Accuracy (14 February 2025) - A GNSO Council Small Team was formed (15 May 2025) to review this input and other relevant sources, and to recommend to the Council how best to make progress on this topic, after ICANN83, possibly by July 2025. - For reference, status of the Review Team recommendations regarding Registration Data Accuracy, as reported in the ICANN Specific Reviews Q2 2023 Quarterly Report (31 March 2024) and per ICANN Board resolutions on 10 September 2023 and 21 December 2023 on certain RDS-WHOIS2 Review and SSR2 Review Recommendations, was as follows: - Recommendations 4.1, 4.2 and 5.1 of the RDS-WHOIS2 Review Team Final Report (3 September 2019) relating to data accuracy monitoring and enforcement (all identified as "High" priority) were rejected in light of: ICANN Compliance already enforcing existing requirements within the Registry Agreement and RAA provisions; Further community discussions are required to define accuracy and what constitutes a "systemic issue" in registration data accuracy; and ICANN's assessment of legalities of the associated data processing in its Assessment of Registration Data Accuracy Scenarios (13 October 2023) - Recommendation 9.2 of the SSR2 Review Team Final Report (25 January 2021), for ICANN org to proactively monitor and enforce contractual obligation to improve accuracy of registration data was rejected (10 September 2023) in light of: ICANN org's ability to pursue "accuracy of registration data according to the provisions included in the RA and RAA, and that at present extensive checks are conducted to verify the accuracy of registration data."; The Recommendation seeking "the enforcement of specific compliance requirements (i.e., address fields) regarding data accuracy that are not part of the current registry and registrar contractual framework; The Recommendation calling for "work or outcomes that would require the Board to unilaterally modify ICANN's agreements with registries and registrars, or that would be contingent on community work.
+Changes to contracted party agreements would be a matter of policy or a result of voluntary negotiations between ICANN org and contracted parties; "ongoing community discussions on registration accuracy".